MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 >

 You are performing a simple check to decide which side of the screen was touched.
 Remember the property observer *didSet*, that you setup in *Character.swift* (Take a quick look)?
-When you set the *side* property the cat will move set its position appropriately.
+When you set the *side* property the cat will move and set its position appropriately.

 Run the game...
 You should have a working cat teleporter.